project-gemmi/gemmi/docs/mol.rst

   the author's version).
 This may lead to funny situations.

-* There is a formal distinction between mmCIF and PDBx/mmCIF dictionary.
+* There is a formal distinction between mmCIF and PDBx/mmCIF dictionaries (they are controlled by separate committees).
   The latter is built upon the former.
-So we have the ``pdbx_`` prefix in otherwise random places.
+So we have the ``pdbx_`` prefix in otherwise random places, to mark tags that are not in the vanilla mmCIF.

 Here are example lines from a PDB file (3B9F) with the fields numbered at the bottom: